The Soul

 5. The soul is immortal.
 When a particular life has fulfilled its purpose,

-the soul withdraws, the physical body ‘dies’ and disintegrates, and the
+the soul withdraws, the physical body ‘dies’ and disintegrates, and

 soul returns to egoic levels.